smagnani96/eBPF_TrafficAnalyzer/README.md

 Every packet belonging to a current tracked TCP session or to one of the other considered protocols is analyzed, and some information are stored in the metric map to be consulted later on.

 Every session can store a limited amount of captured packets.
-Once that the maximum is reached, it starts checking if that connection is still active (other packets are arriving) for the following *SESSION_PACKET_RESTART_TIME* seconds, and then the session will be automatically tracked again.
-This is to allow me to intercept packets belonging to many flows, avoiding to overlook other important ones.

-When a new untracked session is detected, it is automatically added to all the other tracked ones using an LRU policy.
-If the map containing the sessions is large enough, this would mean that the LRU session who will be replaced is very old.
-Thanks to this policy and data structure (LRU_HASH map), I do not have to worry about memory leaks or flushing the table.

-These steps are performed both in the *INGRESS* and *EGRESS* data path, using alongside maps.
-Their content will later be read and unified using the [dynmon_extractor_ddos.py](./tools/dynmon_extractor_ddos.py) script.
+Once that the maximum is reached, no more packets for that session will be captured anymore, untill the next capture time-window, which is dictated by the extraction (using the python script) of all the collected metrics so far.

 The packets are stored in a Queue, meaning that they are automatically deleted when read (push/pop policy).

 Reading the required features does not lock the map for the dataplane, which can continue monitoring incoming packets.
 This is thanks to an advance swap feature, which allow me to swap the required metric with a new appositely created one, letting the user completely unaware of what is going on.

+While for the "online" scenario these actions are performed both in the *INGRESS* and *EGRESS* data path using shared maps, the "offline" scenario covers all the use cases where the entire traffic (client and server) is reaching the interface of interest, but never leaving it (e.g., using tcpreplay).
+The latter case implements more controls to check whether a specific connection is being tracked with the reversed identifier.

+The map content will later be read and unified using the [dynmon_extractor_ddos.py](./tools/dynmon_extractor_ddos.py) script.

+The methods to heuristically find out which is the server are the following:

+* if TCP communication and TCP->SYN detected, then the destination IP is the server
+* if destination port < 1024, then destination IP is the server
+* if source port < 1024, then source IP is the server
+* otherwise choose the IP with the lowest port associated

 ## Crypto mining

-This section covers the [crypto_mining/feature\_extractor.c](./src/crypto_mining) program related to Crypto Mining detection.
+This section covers the [online_crypto_mining](./src/online/crypto\_mining) and [offline_crypto_mining](./src/offline/crypto\_mining) programs related to Crypto Mining detection.

-The vital parameters are:

-* *N_SESSION*, represents the max number of sessions tracked
+The only vital parameters is *N_SESSION*, which represents the max number of sessions tracked.
-* *SESSION_DROP_AFTER_TIME*, is the time after a certain session should be considered old and overwritten

 The current filtered protocols are: